tilotech/langchain-tilores/examples/chat/README.md

 # Tilores Human-in-the-Loop

-This chat application provides a demonstration on how to use the Tilores Python SDK with the Python and LangChain ecosystem.
+This chat application showcases how to use the Tilores Python SDK within the Python and LangChain ecosystem.

-Here we combine:
+In this setup, we integrate:

 * Chainlit
 * LangGraph
 * LangChain
+* Tilores SDK
+* LangChain Tilores

-To build a comprehensive Human-in-the-Loop chat application for interacting with the Tilores entity resolution system.
+The application provides a comprehensive Human-in-the-Loop interface for interacting with the Tilores entity resolution system.

-It works and adapts itself automatically to any Tilores instance schema, and works for any number of tools provided.
+It automatically adapts to any Tilores instance schema and supports any number of tools.

 ## Demo